Juan Carlos Arana

-Juan Carlos Arana Gómez (born 8 February 2000) is a Spanish footballer who plays as a forward for SD Eibar.
+Juan Carlos Arana Gómez (born 8 February 2000) is a Spanish footballer who plays as a forward for Racing de Santander.

 Club career

 Born in Las Palmas, Canary Islands, Arana joined Real Madrid's La Fábrica in July 2012, from UD Las Palmas.
 In April 2016, he moved to rivals Atlético Madrid, but left the latter after four months and returned to his first team CF Unión Viera.

 Shortly after returning to Unión Viera, Arana made his first team debut for the side in Tercera División.
-On 13 June 2017, he signed for Villarreal CF and returned to the youth setup.
+On 13 June 2017, he signed for Villarreal CF and returned to the youth setup, being initially assigned to affiliate side CD Roda.

-Arana played for the first team of CD Roda in 2018, before appearing for Villarreal's C-team in the following year.
+Arana played for the first team of Roda in 2018, before subsequently returning to the structure of the Yellow Submarine and appearing for Villarreal's C-team in 2019.
 On 4 September 2020, after already starting to appear with the reserves, he renewed his contract until 2023.

 On 3 November 2021, Arana further extended his deal until 2024, and finished the season with 16 goals as the B-side achieved promotion to Segunda División.
 He made his professional debut with the B's on 14 August 2022, starting and scoring the second in a 2–0 away win over Racing de Santander.

 On 5 January 2023, Arana signed a two-and-a-half-year contract with SD Eibar also in the second division.
+On 29 August, after featuring rarely, he was loaned to fellow league team Racing de Santander for the 2023–24 season.

+On 28 May 2024, Racing exercised Arana's buyout clause, and he signed a permanent three-year deal with the club.